FIRST FLOOR – Community Collaboration

 Tower Atrium (available for naming)

-This urban epicenter will provide space unlike any other at the University or in the surrounding area.
-Its architectural design features wide-open spaces filled with natural light, which cultivate collaboration through open seating which can enhance poster session and other events.
+This urban epicenter will provide space unlike any other at the University or in the surrounding area through a signature message of health and wellbeing.
+Its architectural design features a living wall and wide-open spaces filled with natural light, which cultivate collaboration through open seating which can enhance internal and external events.

 Demonstration Kitchen (available for naming)

-Co-located with the audion, this multi-use facility supports a demonstration kitchen that will be used for community seminars, and by nutrition faculty and students as a unique experiential learning space.
+Located in the audion, the demonstration kitchen will be used for healthy cooking demonstrations a well as by nutrition faculty and students as a unique experiential learning space.
 The space also doubles as a catering kitchen that can be used for events.
-Equipped with home cooking appliances, it will allow us to coach at-home cooks as they prepare healthy meals in their kitchens.
-A very public-facing portion of the new building, this will bring with it many opportunities to ensure education and research that are engaged with our surrounding communities.
+It will provide many opportunities for education and research to link our surrounding communities.

 Mixing Staircase (available for naming)

-A focal point within the Tower’s first floor will be an expansive “Stairway to Translational Research”, which connects the main atrium and lecture/instructional areas with research and clinical spaces on the second floor and above.
-This feature is meant to inspire innovative thinkers and their dedication to discovery as we build on our rich academic programs and chart the future of healthcare delivery.
+A focal point within the Tower’s first floor will be an expansive “Stairway to Translational Research”, which connects the main atrium area to the Innovation Health Design Lab, lecture/instructional areas, and research and clinical spaces.

-Located in the plaza area, the garden includes three rainwater “tulips” as an ornamental feature, bollard lighting along the entrance to the audion, and wood benches for visitors to enjoy the space.
-Planters will include milkweed plants to attract butterflies and ornamental grasses.
+Located in the plaza area, the garden includes three rainwater “tulips” as an ornamental feature, lighting along the entrance to the audion, and wood benches for visitors to enjoy the space.
+Planters will include ornamental grasses and milkweed plants to attract butterflies.

 Living Wall (named)

-The feature of the atrium area, the living wall is a sustainable, vertical garden that will greet students, faculty and professionals as they enter the Tower.
+A feature of the atrium area, the living wall and chef’s garden is a sustainable, horizontal garden that will greet students, faculty and visitors as they enter the atrium space and will be a signature piece for the theme of the building – prevention and wellness based on the science of health.